VerisimilitudeX/DNAnalyzer/README.md

 <!--<a href="https://www.producthunt.com/posts/dnanalyzer?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-dnanalyzer" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=401710&theme=dark" alt="DNAnalyzer - Revolutionizing&#0032;AI&#0045;powered&#0032;accessible&#0032;DNA&#0032;analysis | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>-->

 **DNAnalyzer** is a fiscally sponsored 501(c)(3) nonprofit organization (EIN: 81-2908499) dedicated to revolutionizing the field of DNA analysis.
 We aim to democratize access to DNA analysis tools for a deeper understanding of human health and disease and pushing the boundaries of what is possible in the field of genetics research to make a significant impact in the industry.
-It was created by [Piyush Acharya](github.com/VerisimilitudeX) and is maintained by him and [@LimesKey](github.com/LimesKey).
+It was created by [Piyush Acharya](github.com/VerisimilitudeX) and is currently led by him and [@LimesKey](github.com/LimesKey).

 ## Summary
 DNAnalyzer is your gateway to deciphering the secrets of DNA.
 Our innovative AI-powered analysis and interpretive tools empower geneticists, physicians, and researchers to gain deep insights into DNA sequences, revolutionizing how we understand human health and disease.